 Moonbah Huts are ideal, unique summer or winter, getaways.
 The Moonbah Lake Hut is situated on a small private lake that holds Brown, Rainbow and Brook Trout.
-100 metres away is the famous Moonbah River, the regions premier fly fishing stream, alongside which sits the luxuriously appointed, Moonbah River Hut.
+The lake is strictly fly fishing only & catch & release.
+100 metres away is the famous Moonbah River, the regions premier fly fishing stream, (fly or lure), alongside which sits the luxuriously appointed, Moonbah River Hut.
 Check the Availability for Moonbah Huts.

 The huts are very cosy (even in -15c) with underfloor heating.
 The Moonbah Lake Hut sleeps a maximum 4 people, ideally 2 adults and 2 young children.

-If you’re feeling particularly invigorated, go mountain bike riding, (Norco 24 speed suspension bikes are available for hire), or maybe take a dip in the cool, crystal clear waters of the Moonbah River.
+If you’re feeling particularly invigorated, go mountain bike riding, or maybe take a dip in the cool, crystal clear waters of the Moonbah River.